wandb/docs/docs/guides/artifacts/explore-and-traverse-an-artifact-graph.md

     <title>Explore direct acyclic W&B Artifact graphs.</title>
 </head>

 W&B automatically tracks the artifacts a given run logged as well as the artifacts a given run used.
-Explore the lineage of an artifact with the W&B App UI or programmatically.
+These artifacts can include data sets, models, parameters, metrics, and code.
+You can explore an artifact's lineage to track and manage of the various artifacts produced throughout the machine learning lifecycle.

 ## Lineage
+### Benefits of artifact lineage
+Tracking an artifact's lineage has several key benefits:

+- Reproducibility: By tracking the lineage of all artifacts, teams can reproduce experiments, models, and results, which is essential for debugging, experimentation, and validating machine learning models.

+- Version Control: Artifact lineage involves versioning of artifacts so that changes can be tracked over time.
+This allows teams to roll back to previous versions of data, code, or models if needed.

+- Auditing: Having a detailed history of the artifacts and their transformations enables organizations to comply with regulatory and governance requirements.
+This is particularly important in industries such as finance and healthcare, where models must be explainable and transparent.

+- Collaboration and Knowledge Sharing: Artifact lineage facilitates better collaboration among team members by providing a clear record of what has been tried, what worked, and what didn’t.
+This helps in avoiding duplication of efforts and accelerates the development process.

+### How to find an artifact's lineage
 When selecting an artifact in the **Artifacts** tab, you can see your artifact's lineage.
 This graph view shows a general overview of your pipeline.

 To view an artifact graph: